Developer docs / Secrets & BYOK

 LayerWhat it doesStrength

-L1: Manifest-declared secrets stay server-sideTemplate code never holds raw values for shared-tier secrets.
-Gateway resolves them and makes upstream calls server-side.Load-bearing.
+L1: Capability credentials stay server-sideAI and [[api]] keys are never materialized into the sandbox.
+The gateway resolves them and makes upstream calls server-side.Load-bearing.
 The wall.

 What this prevents